-As part of WWN’s extensive coverage of the 2016 general we are addressing the issue of spoiling your vote.
+As part of WWN’s extensive coverage of the general election we are addressing the issue of spoiling your vote.

 However, more fierce criticism has been directed at so-called ‘spoilers’ in recent times due to the decline in artistry as people hastily scribble down on the ballot.

 “There is a real lack of effort put into penis-based drawing on ballot papers these days,” remarked Ciaran Dunne, lecturer at NCAD in Dublin, “while I’m not politically motivated myself, I can’t stand by and see someone crudely draw a penis and leave out pubic hair, it’s disgraceful and lazy.”

 Dunne is not the only one who has made his displeasure known at the standard of spoiling currently, as veteran vote-counter Mary Boland told WWN.